snl-dakota/dakota-examples/official/local_reliability/README.md

 # Summary

-Find the most probable point of "failure" using local optimization over continuous uncertain variables (the "FORM" method)
+Estimate statistics such as the CDF using local optimization (the "FORM" method)

 ### Run Dakota